akashbad/MapocciGesture/Algorithms.md

 Algorithm + Hysterisis 		{#hysterisis}
 ----------------------

 This follows the same basic structure as the original algorithm but includes 2 more code blocks in order to establish a more time averaged detection scheme.
 The key difference in these algorithms is the use of a counting variable to prevent a single noisy sample from causing a false positive or negative.
-This is used for the detection of shakes and body touches because the sensors are much noisier.
+This is used for the detection of shakes, upside down, and body touches because the sensors are much noisier.

 ### Components ###
 In addition to the components needed in the original algorithm, **test case** and **state**, the inclusion of hysterisis requires a **count** variable.